Taylor is a bird and animal enthusiast. She writes about animal care and health.

 These types of feathers are also very fragile and break easily.
 This can happen if a bird becomes frightened or bumps into something.
 When they break, they will bleed profusely and may even cause death.
 It's essential that the bleeding is stopped before the bird is in danger.

 It's important that you check your bird regularly for blood feathers.
 When you know where they are, it's a lot easier to identify which one is broken when the surrounding plumage is saturated with blood.
 Identifying the correct feather can help you know where the base is and where it is broken.
-Although these pictures are gross, it might come in handy to know what that looks like.
+Although the below pictures are gross, they will help you with identification.

-Plucking, on the other hand, is harder, but the results if done correctly are much more finite.
-You must find the feather and grip it from the end of the shaft and pulling from the direction the feather grows in.
-This should remove the entire feather from the follicle of the skin and the bleeding will stop.
-If you've done this correctly, the feather should be intact except for the original break, with a rounded stem where the most blood is gathered.
+Plucking, on the other hand, is harder, but if done correctly, it's much more finite.
+In order to successfully pluck the feather, you must find the feather and grip it from the end of the shaft and pull from the direction that it grows in.
+This should remove the entire feather from the follicle of the skin, and the bleeding should stop.
+If you've done this correctly, the feather should be intact except for the original break; it should have a rounded stem where the blood is gathered.